 After Jim Finks became sick after the 1992 season, our Saints were 8-8, 7-9 and 7-9, and owner Tom Benson fired me and Coach Jim Mora.
 I had no hard feelings; It was part of the business, and I maintained a cordial relationship with the owner, who finally got his Super Bowl ring in Super Bowl XLIV.

 Whether they can repeat or not remains to be seen, but it will produce plenty of opportunity for commentary and reflection.

 Another qualification for being a New Orleans resident is affection for our franchise in the National Basketball Association.
-But I have a special reason to love the Hornets.
-My wife, Jean, has been executive assistant to owner George Shinn since the team moved to New Orleans from Charlotte in 2002.
-Except for a short period of time between 2004 and 2007, when Jean owned her own business and the Hornets left town after Hurricane Katrina, Jean has helped manage Shinn’s personal affairs while he deals with the job of being an NBA owner.
+I have a couple special reasons to love the team.
+My wife, Jean, was executive assistant to previous owner George Shinn when the Hornets moved to New Orleans from Charlotte in 2002.
+She left when Shinn sold the team, but after Saints owner Tom Benson bought the franchise they drafted Kentucky's Anthony Davis as the No. 1 pick overall.

 (Shelby County Rockets)